List of New Testament verses not included in modern English translations: Mark 16:9–20

 The twelve verses shown in the KJV, called the "longer ending" of Mark, usually are retained in modern versions, although sometimes separated from verse 8 by an extra space, or enclosed in brackets, or relegated to a footnote, and accompanied by a note to the effect that this ending is not found in the very oldest Greek manuscripts but it is found in sources almost as old.

 The RV of 1881 put an extra space between verse 8 and this verse 9 and included a marginal note to that effect, a practice followed by many subsequent English versions.
 The RSV edition of 1947 ends its main text at verse 8 and then in a footnote provides this ending with the note that "other texts and versions" include it; but the revised RSV of 1971 and the NRSV reverted to the practice of the RV.

 Although the longer ending appears in 99% of the surviving Greek manuscripts and most ancient versions, there is strong evidence, both external and internal, for concluding that it was not part of the original text of the Gospel.
 B.F.
 Westcott theorized that these verses "are probably fragments of apostolic tradition, though not parts of the evangelic text."

 The preceding portion of chapter 16 tells how Mary Magdalene and two other women came to the tomb, found it opened and Jesus's body missing, and were told by a young man in a white robe to convey a message to Peter and the other disciples, but the women fled and said nothing to anyone because they were frightened.
 The last words of verse 8 are, in Greek, έφοβούντο γάρ, usually translated 'for they were afraid'.
 It is nowadays widely accepted that these are the last remaining verses written by the author of Mark.
-The Gospel of Mark ends somewhat abruptly at end of verse 8 ("for they were afraid.") in א and B (both 4th century) and some much later Greek manuscripts, a few mss of the ancient versions (Syriac, Coptic, Armenian), and is specifically mentioned in the writings of such Church Fathers as Eusebius and Jerome explicitly doubted the authenticity of the verses after verse 8 ("Almost all the Greek copies do not contain this concluding portion."), most other Church Fathers do not quote from this ending.
+The Gospel of Mark ends somewhat abruptly at end of verse 8 ("for they were afraid.") in Codex Sinaiticus and Codex Vaticanus (both 4th century) and some much later Greek manuscripts, a few manuscripts of the ancient versions (Syriac, Coptic, Armenian), and is specifically mentioned in the writings of such Church Fathers as Eusebius and Jerome explicitly doubted the authenticity of the verses after verse 8 ("Almost all the Greek copies do not contain this concluding portion."), most other Church Fathers do not quote from this ending.
 No papyrus contains any portion of the 12 verses.

-On the other hand, these 12 verses occur in slightly less ancient Greek manuscripts, A,C,D,K,θ,ƒ^{13}, and a "vast number" of others, and a great many manuscripts of the ancient versions, and is quoted by some other Church Fathers, the earliest being Irenaeus, in the late second century (although his quotations are imprecise).
+On the other hand, these 12 verses occur in slightly less ancient Greek manuscripts, Codex Alexandrinus, Codex Ephraemi Rescriptus, Codex Bezae, Codex Cyprius, Codex Koridethi, Family 13, and a "vast number" of others, and a great many manuscripts of the ancient versions, and is quoted by some other Church Fathers, the earliest being Irenaeus, in the late second century (although his quotations are imprecise).
 It would appear, initially, that the evidence was nearly in equipoise.